3slicesofpi/concept-1b/A1-A Search for Allies.md

 - The cable TV is suddenly cut off during a news broadcast.
 - The hotel is completely empty.
 - During the car ride, the driver took an exceptionally long route.
--
+- <br>
 - Focus shifts to Foreign Minister Gennesone, who is fearful that the QT may not be willing to sign the trade deal.
+(he doesnt actually know that theyre willing, its just that hes nervous about the whole thing)
+- He convinces the PM to authorize military force to help QT in its war.
+- propaganda, news to prepare the people for military intervention in QT (just a special military operation)
+- a military showcase for liaison
+- eventually liaison signs the deal :)

 ideas: liaison is mighty sus but has to sign the deal as they are desperate.